Maurice Barrès: Political activism

 As a young man, Barrès carried his Romantic and individualist theory of the Ego into politics as an ardent partisan of General Boulanger, locating himself in the more populist side of the heterogenous Boulangist coalition.
 He directed a Boulangist paper at Nancy, and was elected deputy in 1889, at the age of 27, under a platform of "Nationalism, Protectionism, and Socialism", retaining his seat in the legislature until 1893, when he was defeated under the etiquette of "National Republican and Socialist" (Républicain nationaliste et socialiste).
-From 1889, Barrès' activism overshadowed his literary activities, although he tried to maintain both.
+From 1889, Barrès's activism overshadowed his literary activities, although he tried to maintain both.

 He shifted however to the right-wing during the Dreyfus Affair, becoming a leading mouthpiece, alongside Charles Maurras, of the Anti-Dreyfusard side.
 The Socialist leader Léon Blum tried to convince him to join the Dreyfusards, but Barrès refused and wrote several anti-Semitic pamphlets.
 He wrote, "That Dreyfus is guilty, I deduce not from the facts themselves, but from his race."
-Barrès' anti-Jewishness found its roots both in the scientific racial contemporary theories and on Biblical exegesis.
+Barrès's anti-Jewishness found its roots both in the scientific racial contemporary theories and on Biblical exegesis.

+In 1893, he wanted to get elected deputy in Neuilly.
+During this election campaign, a group of anarchist companions, including Élisée Bastard, went to his private mansion and began posting up posters supporting the candidacy of the anarchist Louis Galau.
+They also demanded 'reparation by arms', or a duel, so that Barrès would 'pay' for insulting them on his own campaign posters.
+Barrès preferred to send out his servants and did not leave his mansion.
+The servants and a maid went to the group of anarchists and tried to tear down the posters, but were beaten with glue brushes.
+The maid was reportedly stabbed in the hand by one of the anarchists, though this point is uncertain and reflects the politician's position in his complaint.
+Barrès filed a complaint against the anarchists, accusing them of trying to force their way into his home.

 He founded the short-lived review La Cocarde (The Cockade) in 1894 (September 1894 – March 1895) to defend his ideas, attempting to bridge the gap between the far-left and the far-right.
 The Cocarde, nationalist, anti-parliamentarist and anti-foreign, included a diverse collection of contributors from a wide variety of backgrounds (monarchists, socialists, anarchists, Jews, Protestants), including Frédéric Amouretti, Charles Maurras, René Boylesve and Fernand Pelloutier.